shahery/yar-sports/README.md

     ![Sign in](https://user-images.githubusercontent.com/95220937/186769924-94ca3705-dde2-444a-aad4-9a4949b85e0e.png)

   * Note:
-        Users can only use the functionality of wishlist, to leave review and profile to see his orders history by creating their account in the website.
+        Users can only use the functionality of wishlist, to leave a review on the products, add testimonial, get a quote for the products on demand and profile to see his orders history by creating their account in the website.

   * Search the products:
     * Users can search the products using search bar showing on the navbar to find the products easily.